-This study will explore the effectiveness of a video documentary project as a vehicle for reengaging at-risk students and encouraging them with the belief that they can create change.
-The research will also look at the relationship between students displaying their work publicly and the quality of their work.
-Will sharing their work publicly increase the quality?
-Does the size of the audience have an impact?
-As a Technology Instructor, this study will inform the implementation of video projects in my own practice.
-I am considering using multimedia as a means of practicing presentation skills and building professional confidence and competence.
+This study explored the effectiveness of a video documentary project in reengaging at-risk students and encouraging them with the belief that they can create change.
+It looked at the relationship between students displaying their work publicly and the quality of their work.
+Did sharing their work publicly increase the quality?
+Did the size of the audience have an impact?
+As a technology instructor, this study informed the implementation of video projects in my own practice.
+I am using multimedia to practice presentation skills and build professional confidence and competence.

-A Littleglobe’s Teen Film Project called “Turn the Lense” is a prime example of multimedia used as an educational tool to lift voices that typically would not have surfaced.
-“Turn the Lens” is a project that provides high school students with the opportunity to empower themselves and their communities while telling their personal stories through documentaries.
-In the creation of these documentaries, students are able to practice creative and personal narrative writing, filmmaking, conducting interviews, and video editing.
-The documentaries opened public dialogue about issues at the core of the students’ communities.
-According to a case study about the project:

-“Turn the Lens” filmmaking program is providing the means to externalize the intimate world of each of our students—giving them the time, space and a forum to explore and share personal experiences that are unique compared to the outlets of expression afforded to teenagers in the community today.
-(Jonas, 2014)

 Description of the Program

-“Adobe Youth Voices empowers youth from underserved communities to use technology to explore and express their perspectives on issues impacting them and their communities.”
-This program curriculum combines multimedia education with social justice to encourage students to use technology skills to share their stories and promote positive change.
-Students use high impact multimedia pieces to share their messages and perspectives with local and global audiences.
-(Adobe Foundation, 2013)

-Hypothesis

-: This research will test the hypothesis that students will report feeling more personally connected to their school and curriculum and empowered to create change in their communities.
-The null hypothesis is that students will report no effects or negative effects in their feelings toward school and creating change.
+The documentary project was paired with a Genre Writing class.
+It was also part of a special month-long unit called project month.
+During project month, all typical classes are suspended and students spend all day working on a special project.
+Students’ advisors were instructed to sign students up for our project if they had struggled with Genre Writing class in the past.
+This way, they could revisit the course content with a fresh, project-based approach.

+Research Question : How effective are video documentary projects at engaging at-risk students in the humanities curriculum and empowering them to create positive social change?

 Summary of Research Design

-In their multimedia classes, students will be presented with the challenge of creating video documentaries.
-Prior to the assignment, they will view and analyze exemplars of documentaries.
-Through a variety of activities, each group will identify a challenge or achievement connected to themselves and/or their community.
-They will go through an extensive brainstorming, planning, and creative writing process leading to the development of a storyboard.
-Students will use school video equipment to shoot footage in their own communities.
-In the end, they will edit their documentary footage down to five to seven minutes.
-Upon the completion of their documentaries, students will fill out surveys and write brief written reflections about their experiences.
-A student focus group will also be generated to collect qualitative data.
+In a combined Genre Writing and Multimedia class, students were presented with the challenge of creating video documentaries.
+Prior to the assignment, they completed writing projects in a variety of genres and viewed and analyzed exemplars of professional and student created documentaries.
+Through a variety of activities, each group identified a challenge or achievement connected to themselves and/or their community.
+They went through an extensive brainstorming, planning, and creative writing process leading to the development of a storyboard.
+Students then used school video equipment to shoot footage in their own communities.
+They edited their documentary footage down to five to seven minutes.
+Upon the completion of their documentaries, students shared the documentaries with an authentic public audience.
+Afterwards, they filled out attitude scales and wrote brief written reflections about their experiences.
+A three-student group interview was also conducted to collect qualitative data.

-Embedded in this study are two separate types of data collection.
-An attitude scale will provide a quantitative analysis of the documentary project’s impact on students.
-Then, a focus group will help explore the effect of the project on student empowerment and engagement in the classroom.
-The attitude scales and focus group will also examine students’ effort as a result of creating a presentation for a public audience.
+This study included three separate types of data collection.
+An attitude scale provided a quantitative analysis of the documentary project’s impact on students.
+Then, a group interview helped explore the effect of the project on student empowerment and engagement in the classroom.
+The attitude scales and group interview also examined students’ self-reported effort as a result of creating a presentation for a public audience.
+The third data point assessed the subject matter of the video documentaries themselves.

 Assumptions